-The figures comprise shares, deposits, repos and (from 1969) receipts under SAYE contracts on which building societies pay interest net of tax (i.e. 'retail' deposits) plus (from 1983) time deposits on which the societies pay interest gross of tax (i.e. 'wholesale' deposits).
+The figures comprise shares, deposits, repos and (from 1969) receipts under SAYE contracts on which building societies pay interest net of tax (that is, 'retail' deposits) plus (from 1983) time deposits on which the societies pay interest gross of tax (that is, 'wholesale' deposits).
 The retail deposits include interest credited to depositors' accounts.